marcodefelice/WhatCanIEat/README.md

 # WhatCanIEat
-help for what can i eat - alexa skil
+Ask to Alexa What you can eat today

+# Framework
+Jovo nodeJs